As parents, one of the very priorities that you may have is building a healthy bond with your baby.

-From then on, you’re sure to have a better and healthier bond with your baby.
+From then on, you will surely have a better and healthier bond with your baby (Kids Health).

 You are the primary caretaker of your child, specifically the mother.

-This is limited not just in the provision of love and care, but it also has to do with the security and the relationship that you build with each other.
+This is limited not just to the provision of love and care, but it also has to do with the security and relationship you build with each other.

 Your baby will look for you, and he has to know that you’re always there.

-The way you react to each other forms the very foundation of how your baby is going to respond to and form relationships later on in life.
+How you react to each other forms the foundation of how your baby will respond to and form relationships later in life.

 It’s up to you to make this positive mark.